Explore The New Criteria and How It May Affect Your Business

 - Introducing security vision and responsibility to your team, including highlighting the importance of physical security and physical access codes.

 - Cracking down on agricultural security, including the prevention of containments and pests from entering the supply chain.
 During this phase, members should be introducing personnel security and procedural security, as well.

 Keeping the community protected from terrorist attacks via our shipping industry begins at the supply chain.
 By implementing well-researched, modernized security measures, the C-TPAT can help to reduce evolving supply chain threats.
 As the field of freight forwarding and importing becomes exponentially larger and more complex, the risk of attacks from global terror organizations and cyber-terrorists increases.

 At Promptus LLC, we pride ourselves on staying at the forefront of issues affecting the supply chain and freight forwarding industry.
 To ensure affected parties are aware and well-informed of the proposed changes introduced by the MSC, the CBP offers webinars, weekly workshops, and workbooks.
 Promptus can help assist you with understanding the new C-TPAT regulations, and connect you with a Licensed Customs Broker.
-Call us at 1-877-776-6799 to receive your free quote today!
+Call us at 1-877-776-6799 to receive your quote today!